Updated: Sep 15

 Once the head has fully developed (when compact buds have formed, but before they have flowered), harvest the central head with at least 6 inches of stem attached to it.

 Broccoli can also be stored in the freezer to be enjoyed later.
-Cut your broccoli into florets, blanch them in hot water, then store them in airtight freezer bags.
+Cut your broccoli head into florets, blanch them in hot water, then store them in airtight freezer bags.

 Keep in mind that broccoli is sensitive to ethylene, a ripening hormone/gas that’s produced by some fruits like apples and bananas – so just make sure to store your broccoli away from these fruits!